Aniruddh-Mallya/RITA/README.md

 Once the app is running (Step C above), follow these steps to replicate our experiments.

-### Experiment 1: Functional Requirement (FR) Classification
+### Experiment 1: User Request Type Classification

 **Goal:** Classify raw user reviews into Feature Requests or Bugs.

 1. **Input Data:** Locate the file `inputs/functional_reviews.txt` in this repository.
 2. **UI Action:**
-   - On the main screen, click the "Functional (FR)" button.
+   - On the main screen, click the "User Request Type" button.
    - **LLM Choice:** Select `mistral` (or your target model).
    - **Strategy:** Select `zero-shot`.
    - **Upload:** Drag and drop `inputs/functional_reviews.txt`.